 The Justice Lab

-For next semester's Justice Lab, Profs.
-Justin Clark, Robert Knight, Chaise LaDousa, and Sharon Rivera will teach four connected courses in which students will study the relationship between justice and technology from both a local and global perspective.
-With an emphasis on the ethical use of technology, its potential to promote a more just world and the potential threats that technology may pose, students will study the issues through the lens of philosophy, photography, and anthropology.
+Professors Justin Clark, Robert Knight, Chaise LaDousa, and Sharon Rivera taught four connected courses in which students studied the relationship between justice and technology from both a local and global perspective.
+With an emphasis on the ethical use of technology, its potential to promote a more just world, and the potential threats that technology posed, students explored the issues through the lens of philosophy, photography, and anthropology.

-Professor Knight will teach an introductory photography course focused on social justice, Professor Clark’s course on justice and the good life will introduce various theories of justice within moral philosophy while focusing on ethical issues related to emerging technologies, and Professor LaDousa course will investigate the impacts of digital technology on social change.
-Professors Clark, Knight, and LaDousa’s courses are required for all Lab participants.
-Lab students may choose to take Professor Rivera’s Digital Human Rights Investigation course as an optional fourth course.
+Professor Knight taught an introductory photography course focused on social justice.
+Professor Clark’s course on justice and the good life introduced various theories of justice within moral philosophy while focusing on ethical issues related to emerging technologies.
+Professor LaDousa’s course investigated the impacts of digital technology on social change.
+Professors Clark, Knight, and LaDousa’s courses were required for all Lab participants.
+Lab students had the option to take Professor Rivera’s Digital Human Rights Investigation course as a fourth course.

-The Lab will be rooted in multiple experiential learning opportunities, including regular trips to Utica for both the photography and anthropology courses.
-Students who opt into the Digital Human Rights Investigations course will learn and apply digital investigative techniques to the illegal deportation of Ukrainian children by Russia and will take a trip to Washington, D.C. to meet with practitioners.
-Fridays will be set aside for field study and trips.
+The Lab was rooted in multiple experiential learning opportunities, including regular trips to Utica for both the photography and anthropology courses.
+Students who opted into the Digital Human Rights Investigations course learned and applied digital investigative techniques to the illegal deportation of Ukrainian children by Russia and took a trip to Washington, D.C. to meet with practitioners.
+Fridays were set aside for field study and trips.

-For the Fall 2024 semester’s Justice Lab, Profs.
-Frank Anechiarico, Marianne Janack, Jeff McArn, and Judge Ralph Eannace (ret) will teach four connected courses in which students will study the root causes of youth gun violence in the local area, research best practices for addressing this violence, and investigate alternative forms of justice, while also writing and reflecting on their own experiences of fear and safety.
-The Justice Lab’s Community Partner, former Oneida County District Attorney Scott McNamara, will join them.
+For the Fall 2024 semester’s Justice Lab, Professors Frank Anechiarico, Marianne Janack, Jeff McArn, and Judge Ralph Eannace (ret) taught four connected courses in which students studied the root causes of youth gun violence in the local area, researched best practices for addressing this violence, and investigated alternative forms of justice, while also writing and reflecting on their own experiences of fear and safety.
+The Justice Lab’s Community Partner, former Oneida County District Attorney Scott McNamara, joined them.

-The Lab will be rooted in multiple experiential learning opportunities, including periodic observations in local area courts and visits to relevant community organizations.
-Professor Janack’s course will consider the ways that we think about safety, places, and protection, including a visit to a shooting range and a focus on writing for a public audience.
-Justice Lab students and faculty will also participate in an overnight trip to learn about comparative gun violence prevention, with the location and date to be determined.
-Application deadline is April 7th.
-Apply here.
+The Lab was rooted in multiple experiential learning opportunities, including periodic observations in local area courts and visits to relevant community organizations.
+Professor Janack’s course considered the ways that we think about safety, places, and protection, including a visit to a shooting range and a focus on writing for a public audience.
+Justice Lab students and faculty also participated in an overnight trip to learn about comparative gun violence prevention.

-- International Law (GOV 254) Prof. Alan Cafruny, Bristol Professor of International Relations: An introduction to international law (Government)
+- International Law (GOV 254) – Prof. Alan Cafruny, Bristol Professor of International Relations (Government)

 In the past decade, the global refugee population has more than doubled according to the UN with over 80 million people who have been forcibly displaced worldwide.
 The Utica area has played a prominent role in refugee resettlement in the United States since the 1970s.
 The Spring 2023 Justice Lab was a four-course semester focused on issues of resettlement, religious traditions, and ethical questions related to asylum and immigration policy, both locally and globally.